Theory of Special Relativity: Relativistic dynamics

 The first lesson of relativistic dynamics is that acceleration is a terrible value to use in Special Relativity.
 (Look at equation \ref{eq_acc}.
 Just look at it.)
 When confronting a dynamics problems, always look for a way to avoid velocity and acceleration and instead use energy and momentum.
 For particles moving in the electric and magnetic field, by far the most useful formulations of the equations are

 Here $c$ in parentheses is present or absent depending on whether we are using cgs or MKS units.
 In the second equation, we have taken into account that the magnetic force is always perpendicular to the particle's velocity $\vec{u}$, and therefore it does not do work on the particle.
-These equations are often usefully supplemented by the relativistic relationships between energy and momentum (\ref{eq_permute}) (in particular, eq. \ref{eq_force_en} can be derived from eq. \ref{eq_force_mom} by considering ${\rm d}{\en}/{\rm d}t={\rm d}\sqrt{p^2c^2+m^2c^4}/{\rm d}t$).
+These equations are often usefully supplemented by the relativistic relationships between energy and momentum (\ref{eq_permute}).

 \begin{prob}Calculate the velocity acquired by an electron traversing a potential drop of $10^6$ Volts, starting from rest. -- {\bf Solution.} Using energy conservation, we find $\en_{\rm final}-\en_{\rm initial}=q\Delta V=1$ MeV.
 The final energy is $\en_{\rm final}=\gamma_{\rm final}mc^2$, whereas the initial energy is $\en_{\rm initial}=mc^2$, which for an electron is 0.511 MeV.
 We obtain $\gamma_{\rm final}=2.957$ and $u=0.94c$.